 Peach Pie Bars

-These peach pie bars are the perfect example of this.
-They are delicious because the peaches are delicious, you know?
+We go peach picking at least once a summer, and these peach pie bars are always on the list of what to make afterwards, along with my vegan peach cobbler and easy peach crisp.
+These peach pie bars are delicious because the peaches are delicious, you know?
 Making them with un-ripe peaches or out-of-season peaches changes the bar entirely.

 Eat one, eat two.
 Savor every last bite of summer.